Prasang-Motwani/pwn.college_prasang/Comprehending Commands.md

 Invoked like this, grep will search the file for lines of text containing SEARCH_STRING and print them to the console.

 <br>
--I was a bit confused in the syntax of grep command which is evident from the commands used section
+-I was a bit confused in the syntax of `grep` command which is evident from the commands used section
 <br>
--I was using "SEARCH_pwn.college" and not "pwn.college" as I thought to follow the search and string part word to word as Syntax in linux is very particular so I had to use reference to confirm the syntax of grep command in linux
+-I was using "SEARCH_pwn.college" and not "pwn.college" as I thought to follow the search and string part word to word as Syntax in linux is very particular so I had to use reference to confirm the syntax of `grep` command in linux

-# Comparing Files
+# Challenge 5 Comparing Files

 There are two files in /challenge: